Run Control Group Version 2 on Oracle Linux

 max 100000

-You can enable cgroups v2, limit users to a specific CPU when the system is under load, and lock them to using only a percentage of that CPU.
-Check out our other resources for more on Oracle Linux.
+You can enable cgroup v2, limit users to a specific CPU when the system is under load, and lock them to using only a percentage of that CPU.

 SSR